 - Parent-child interaction therapy helps parents and kids build stronger bonds and more positive habits of interacting.

 - Systematic desensitization helps kids with extreme anxiety or fears learn to deal with those feelings in a safe environment.

-If your child has an emotional or behavioral problem, you might be told that behavioral therapy would be a good treatment for her.
+If your child has an emotional or behavioral problem, you might be told that behavioral therapy would be a good treatment for them.
 But what kind of behavioral therapy?
 It can be challenging to sort out the different therapies and what they are for.

-There are a lot of different kids of behavioral therapy because each is customized to work effectively with a specific disorder or set of disorders.
+There are a lot of different kinds of behavioral therapy because each is customized to work effectively with a specific disorder or set of disorders.
 They have been tested on children with that specific disorder, and they have been manualized— that is, spelled out step-by-step to insure that the techniques are use in the manner and sequence that have been shown to be most effective.
 There are also clear measures of a child’s progress, and an estimated duration for the treatment.